-The Board of Directors has an Audit Committee that recommends to the Board of Directors the selection of independent accountants; approves the nature and scope of services to be performed by the independent accountants and reviews the range of fees for such services; confers with the independent accountants and reviews the results of the annual audit; reviews with the independent accountants the Company's internal auditing, accounting and financial controls; and reviews policies and practices regarding compliance with laws and conflicts of interest.
-During 1996, the Audit Committee held two formal meetings.
+The Board of Directors has an Audit Committee that recommends to the Board of Directors the selection of independent accountants; approves the nature and scope of services to be performed by the independent accountants and reviews the range of fees for such services; confers with the independent accountants and reviews the results of the annual audit; reviews with the independent reviews the results of the annual audit; reviews with the independent accountants the Company's internal auditing, accounting and financial controls; and reviews policies and practices regarding compliance with laws and conflicts of interest.
+During 1998, the Audit Committee held two formal meetings.

 The Board of Directors has a Nominating Committee that is responsible for recommending to the Board suitable candidates for nomination for positions on the Board of Directors and committees of the Board of Directors.
-During 1996, the Nominating Committee held one meeting.
-The Nominating Committee will consider nominees recommended by shareholders, provided that any recommendations are submitted in writing to the Chairman of the Nominating Committee at the address of the Company, on or before the 30th day preceding the date of the annual meeting, including a description of the proposed nominee, his or her consent to serve as a director, and other information regarding the proposed nominee as would be required to be included in a proxy statement filed under the Exchange Act.
+During 1998, the Nominating Committee held one meeting.
+The Nominating Committee will consider nominees recommended by shareholders, provided that a recommendation is submitted in writing to the Chairman of the Nominating Committee at the address of the Company, on or before the 30th day preceding the date of the annual meeting, and includes a description of the proposed nominee, his or her consent to serve as a director, and other information regarding the proposed nominee as would be required to be included in a proxy statement filed under the Securities Exchange Act.

-The Board of Directors has a Compensation Committee that is responsible for reviewing and recommending to the Board of Directors the timing and amount of compensation for key employees, including salaries, bonuses, and other benefits.
+The Board of Directors has a Compensation Committee, consisting entirely of outside directors, that is responsible for reviewing and recommending to the Board of Directors the timing and amount of compensation for key employees, including salaries, bonuses, and other benefits.
 The Compensation Committee also is responsible for administering the Company's stock option and other equity-based incentive plans, recommending retainer and attendance fees for non-employee directors, reviewing compensation plans and awards as they relate to key employees, and administering the Company's retirement plans.
-During 1996, the Compensation Committee held one meeting.
+During 1998, the Compensation Committee held one meeting.

-During the Company's last fiscal year, there were four regular meetings of the Board of Directors, and the Board took action by unanimous written consent on five occasions.
-Each of the directors, except Mr. DeVos, who was unavailable for three meetings, attended 75% or more of the aggregate number of meetings of the Board of Directors and meetings of committees on which they were eligible to attend.
+During the Company's last fiscal year, there were four regular meetings of the Board of Directors, and the Board took action by unanimous written consent on two occasions.
+Each of the directors attended 75% or more of the aggregate number of meetings of the Board of Directors and meetings of committees on which they were eligible to attend.

-COMPENSATION OF DIRECTORS
+COMPENSATION OF DIRECTORS.
 Directors who are also employees of the Company receive no annual retainer and are not compensated for attendance at Board or committee meetings.
-Directors who are not employees of the Company receive a \$10,000.00 annual retainer fee, plus \$500.00 for attendance at each regular and special meeting of a Board of Directors and each committee meeting held on a day other than the day of a Board meeting.
-Directors receive no compensation for attendance at a committee meeting held on the day of the Board meeting.
+Directors who are not employees of the Company receive a \$10,000.00 annual retainer fee, plus \$500.00 for attendance at each regular and special meeting of the Board of Directors and each committee meeting held on a day other than the day of a Board meeting.
+Directors receive no compensation for attendance at a committee meeting held on the day of a Board meeting.

-Beginning in 1997, the Company instituted a Director' Stock Grant Program.
-In lieu of a cash increase in the amount of the Directors' fees, each outside Director will receive 100 shares of stock for each Board meeting attended up to a maximum of 400 shares per year per Director.
+Beginning in 1997, the Company instituted a Directors' Stock Grant Program.
+In lieu of a cash increase in the amount of the Directors' fees, each outside Director is granted 100 shares of stock for each Board meeting attended, up to a maximum of 400 shares per year.
 These shares will be issued from the authorized but unissued shares of the Company.